paminks/Taxin-t/README.md

 # Taxin-t

 Source Code for my 2023 GMTK GameJam Submission

+*I DO NOT RECOMMEND ANYONE TO USE THIS CODE, ITS NOT OPTIMIZED, ITS WRITTEN IN JUST 2 HOURS*

 CarGeneral.cs is for Input handling of the car and player.